 Over the years of my career, I’ve found that stories are the best solution to many learning design challenges.
 Perhaps you have discovered this too.

-I recently used the visual story approach in a comic book format for a short self-paced presentation on a teaching technique.
-I thought I would share my experience, in case you would like to learn more about using visual stories for learning.
+I recently used a visual story approach in a comic book format for a short self-paced presentation on a teaching technique.
+I thought I would share my experience in case you want to do the same.

 This approach might be just what you need for a design challenge you’ll face in the future.
 See Why You Need to Use Storytelling for Learning for background on the value of storytelling.